Shubhamb7/whatsapp-bulk-message-bot/README.md

 ### Walkthrough
      Run the python script and wait for a while.
-     A QRcode image will be generated in the directory.
-Scan the image and follow the program.
+     A QRcode will pop-up.
+Scan the image before 6 sec.
+Once the pop-up closes, continue with the program instructions.

 #### Prerequisites :